-The scholarships listed in the table on Page 10 have been offered annually to students at MC.
-Applications and deadline information may be obtained from the Financial Aid Office.
+The scholarships listed in the table on Page 11 have been offered annually to students at MC.
+Please contact the Morton College Foundation or each organization directly for application and deadline information.
 Most scholarships are awarded for academic excellence.
 Scholarships, award amounts and application deadlines are subject to change based on availability of funds.